 * Choice of Wakatabe could complicate Kuroda's task

-* New leadership to maintain policy status quo (Adds analyst quotes, detail on Kuroda)
+* New leadership to maintain policy status quo (Adds inflation still far from target)

-TOKYO, Feb 16 (Reuters) - Japan on Friday reappointed central bank chief Haruhiko Kuroda for another term, and chose an advocate of bolder monetary easing as one of his deputies in a potent signal to investors that policy makers are in no rush to turn off a sweeping stimulus programme.
+TOKYO, Feb 16 (Reuters) - Japan reappointed central bank chief Haruhiko Kuroda for another term on Friday, and chose an advocate of bolder monetary easing as one of his deputies in a strong signal to investors that policymakers are in no rush to turn off a sweeping stimulus program.

-The selection of the new BOJ leadership comes amid heightened anxiety in Japanese and global finacial markets on speculation major central banks will soon wind down their crisis-era policies.
+The selection of the new BOJ leadership comes amid heightened anxiety in Japanese and global financial markets, fueled partly by speculation over how quickly major central banks will wind down their crisis-era policies.

 In a widely expected move, the government nominated Kuroda, a 73-year-old former finance ministry bureaucrat, to serve another five-year term when the current one ends in April.

 That would make him the longest serving BOJ head in half a century, a sign of premier Shinzo Abe's confidence in the governor's ability to pull Japan's economy out of stagnation.

 Tokyo stocks rose on relief the BOJ will maintain its huge stimulus - a cornerstone of the premier's "Abenomics" reflationist policies - even as other major central banks head towards the exit.

 "In the short term, the BOJ gave the stock market relief by not derailing Kuroda's monetary policy.
 It sent a message to the market that the main part of Abenomics will not change," said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.

 However, many market watchers fear the BOJ's massive money printing project, which is about to enter its fifth year, is increasingly untenable, distorting financial markets and hurting the country's banks.